-In the case of a regular lawsuit procedure, copies of all the contractual documentation should be available, starting with contracts, orders, order confirmations, delivery notes, and invoices.
+In the case of a regular lawsuit procedure, copies of all the contractual documentation should be available, starting with the contracts, orders, order confirmations, delivery notes, and invoices.
 Every part of the trading relationship between both parties should be provable by documentation.

 In case of dispute, all the notes of the conversations between you and your debtor should be kept and given to our lawyers.
-In the case of oral negotiations, we require the visit or negotiation reports and the names of any witnesses.
+In the case of verbal negotiations, we require the visit or negotiation reports and the names of any witnesses.

 4.4.
 Legal dunning procedures

-A regular lawsuit procedure is initiated directly either after the amicable collections have failed due to a dispute by the debtor, or after the legal dunning procedure if the debtor has appealed.
+A regular lawsuit procedure is initiated directly either after the amicable collections has failed due to dispute by the debtor, or after the legal dunning procedure if the debtor has appealed.
 A written pre-procedure is usually issued.
-Both the plaintiff and the defendant must exchange opinions and proof by letter until the judge believes all the relevant information needed to make a judgment has been received.
+Both the plaintiff and defendant must exchange opinions and proof by letter until the judge believes all the relevant information needed to make a judgment has been received.
 In this case, a hearing is scheduled, during which both parties must be present.
 After the hearing, the judge sets a date to publish the final judgment, and both parties will be informed about the outcome in writing by the court.

-Appealing the judgment (the threshold is EUR 600) is possible.
+Appealing against the judgment (the threshold is EUR 600) is possible.
 That will trigger a second verdict by the court of second instance (local court to district court, district court to higher regional court).
-In the case of the third instance, the review will be restricted to a check on whether or not the statutes were applied correctly.
+In the case of third instance, the review will be restricted to a check on whether or not the statutes were applied correctly.
 Any later amendment of facts or proof is not permissible.